lelou6666/nimbus-docs/phantom/quickstart.rst

     vws.repository.s3id=<access key>
     vws.repository.s3key=<secret key>

-You will also need to know the URL of the REST service.
+You will also need to know the URL of the Autoscale API service.
 It is: https://svc.uc.futuregrid.org:8445.

 For convenience store those values in the following environment variables::